dbacall/movie-bucket-list/README.md

 ## Running the tests

-To run the tests and see code coverage, run `npm test` in the terminal
+To run the tests, run `cd client && npm test` in the terminal

 ## Features